Frisco purchases land for new park – how this could impact Frisco residents

 Green spaces, parks, and trails play a key role in protecting our environment and providing ecological benefits for our residents.
 Here are a few examples of how trees, shrubs, green spaces & fields help:

-• Filter out pollutants from our air and helps keep our air clean
+• Filter out pollutants from our air and help keep our air clean

-• Reduce soil erosion, flooding, and dust storms and protects lakes and ponds from polluted runoff
+• Reduce soil erosion, flooding, and dust storms and protect lakes and ponds from polluted runoff

 • Help moderate high temperatures

-• Encourage biodiversity and conserves wildlife and wild species of plants
+• Encourage biodiversity and conserve wildlife and wild species of plants

-• Beautify space and provides aesthetic relief from concrete and structures
+• Beautifies the space and provides aesthetic relief from concrete and structures

 • Provide stormwater management and cost-effective flood control